-Step Task Status 1 Determine which operating system versions are required.
+Step Task Status 1 Determine which operating system versions are required (64-bit only).
 The OS of the packaging console should match the OS of the target machines to which application layers will be deployed.
-FlexApp requires Windows 10 or higher.
-2 Determine whether 32- or 64-bit architecture versions are required.
-The bit-level of the packaging console should match the bit-level of the target machines to which application layers will be deployed.
-3 Maintain a minimum of one (1) VM with snapshots per OS version.
+FlexApp requires Windows 10 (or Windows Server 2016) or higher.
+2 Maintain a minimum of one (1) VM with snapshots per OS version.
 Typically, applications should be packaged using the same OS version as the desktop to which packaged layers will be deployed, meaning you might need multiple packaging VMs.
-4 FlexApp Packaging Console desktops can be either physical or virtual.
+3 FlexApp Packaging Console desktops can be either physical or virtual.
 Typically, a VM would provide a more robust efficient use case.
-5 Review the software requirements contained in the FlexApp Packaging Console Guide.
-6 Configure Virtual Machine Preferences.
+4 Review the software requirements contained in the FlexApp Packaging Console Guide.
+5 Configure Virtual Machine Preferences.
 Establish hardware settings within the corresponding VMs that match or resemble production target application requirements.
-7 Disable Anti-Virus on the FlexApp Packaging Console VM.
-8 Block GPO inheritance if the FlexApp Packaging Console is member of domain.
-9 Install the FlexApp Packaging Console on your VM.
+6 Disable Anti-Virus on the FlexApp Packaging Console VM.
+7 Block GPO inheritance if the FlexApp Packaging Console is member of domain.
+8 Install the FlexApp Packaging Console on your VM.
 Follow the directions in the FlexApp Packaging Console Guide for downloading and installing the software.
-The installer will check to see if any prerequisite software is needed including Microsoft .NET Framework.
+The installer will check to see if any prerequisite software is needed.
 Do NOT install the FlexApp Packaging Console on the same machine as the ProfileUnity Management Console.
-10 Make sure .NET version 4.5.x at a minimum is installed on the FlexApp Packaging Console.
-11 Make sure .NET version 4.5.x at a minimum is installed on the UAT environment.
-12 Consider leveraging the VMware OS Optimization Tool.
-Download the VMware OS Optimization Guide.
-13 Compare this list to additional knowledge base articles for FlexApp Best Practices on the Liquidware Support Portal.
+9 Compare this list to additional knowledge base articles for FlexApp Best Practices on the Liquidware Support Portal.